 This spreadsheet provides a simple way to track action items assigned to different members of your team or organization.
 It was designed originally as a collaborative tool in Google Sheets.
 Members of the team can create a bookmark to the spreadsheet and it can be edited during meetings.
 The Google Sheets version uses the in-cell checkbox feature.
 The Excel version uses a drop-down to select the checkmark.
 Watch how to Insert a Check Mark in Excel (on youtube)!

-Action List Template with Ranking
+Action List Template with JAM Ranking

 for Excel